maslyennikov/ga-home-assignment/INSTRUCTIONS.md

 The purpose of this assignment is for candidates to showcase their technical skills during the interview process.
 The assignment should take no longer than 3 hours.
 Please let us know when you submit your assignment how long it took.

-In this assignment you will be creating a game store webpage, where users can see a list of mobile games and add them to a cart, and then be able to go to the checkout page and manage the games in their cart.
+In this assignment you will be creating a game store webpage, where users can see a list of mobile gamesData and add them to a cartGames, and then be able to go to the checkout page and manage the gamesData in their cartGames.

 ## Requirements